|HrastProgrammer||HrastWerk||Bandcamp||Bits & Bytes New!||Tranzistow Hot!||Diodow||Emulators|

 Furthermore, some bugs affecting multiple instances loading (inside the same host) were fixed as well.

-I strongly recommend using a 32-bit version where possible because it shares a lot of resources between instances.
+If you need to load multiple Tranzistow instances then I recommend using a 32-bit version because it shares a lot of resources between instances.

 64-bit version has completely different memory model and every instance must have its own resources.